 Looking across the mountain from its summit to its foothills, we can find water and other resources flowing here, and there are dramatic changes in its environment, including the temperature.

 Thinking of mountains as this kind of system and exploring its connection to the geosphere, biosphere, and anthroposphere, will give us a proper understanding of mountains and how to maintain them appropriately.
 This will also lead to utilizing the mountains’ gifts and avoiding its disasters.

 We are aiming to establish Mountain Science as the academic field exploring mountains in this comprehensive manner.

-In mountainous areas, a number of issues arise, including a decrease in biodiversity, disasters from heavy rainfalls, heavy snowfalls, and sediment movement, foresty stagnation, aging populations and depopoulation of mountain villages, decline of upland communities, and damage from animals, and these issues are all complicatedly intertwined.
+In mountainous areas, a number of issues arise: a decrease in biodiversity, disasters (from heavy rain- and snowfalls, and sediment movement), forestry stagnation, aging populations and depopulation of mountain villages, decline of upland communities, and damage from animals.
+These issues are all complicatedly intertwined.
 Resolving them is also a task for Mountain Science.